elehtine/vulnerable-bank/README.md

 This course project for Cyber Security course in University of Helsinki.
 This project contains five vulnerabilities and their fixes.

+Project contains banking system.
+Initial users have accounts in the bank.
+They can send money to each other.
+If new accounts are created with Django's admin page their bank accounts needs to be added manually.

+There is additional blog application where users can send messages.

 ## Fixing flaws

 Vulnerability flaws are toggled off by changing `FIX_FLAWS = True` in